 The morphism $st\times 1:X'\to X'\times X'$ factors through $X'\times_X X'$, because $tst=t$.
 So we can replace $\Delta$ by $st\times 1$ in the above diagram:

 and we see that, indeed, $st\simeq1$. \end{pf}

 Let $\pi\cC$ be the category with the same objects as $\cC$ and with morphisms

-where $f \approx g$ if any only if there exists a {weak equivalence} $t:X' \to X$ such that $f \circ t \simeq g \circ t$.
+where $f \approx g$ if and only if there exists a {weak equivalence} $t:X' \to X$ such that $f \circ t \simeq g \circ t$.
 The relation $\approx$ is an equivalence relation, and if $f\approx g$, then $f$ is a weak equivalence if and only if $g$ is.
 Thus the category $\pi\cC$ inherits the notion of weak equivalence.
-Brown \cite{MR341469} proves that $\pi\cC$ admits a right calculus of fractions with respect to weak equivalence, and that the category of right fractions is the homotopy category of $\cC$.
+Brown \cite{MR341469} proved that $\pi\cC$ admits a right calculus of fractions with respect to weak equivalence, and that the category of right fractions is the homotopy category of $\cC$.

 We will now assume that $\cC$ satisfies the following property:

 A first consequence of this condition is the following.